PipedreamHQ/pipedream/docs/docs/components/api/README.md

 This document was created to help developers author and use [Pipedream components](/components/).
 You can develop [sources](/components/quickstart/nodejs/sources/) (workflow triggers) and [actions](/components/quickstart/nodejs/actions/) using the component API.
 You can publish components to your account for private use, or [contribute them to the Pipedream registry](/components/guidelines/) for anyone to run.

-While sources and actions share the core component API, they differ in both how they're used and written.
-[See this section](#differences-between-actions-and-sources) for an explanation of the core differences.
+While sources and actions share the core component API, they differ in both how they're used and written, so certain parts of the component API apply only to one or the other.
+[This section of the docs](#differences-between-sources-and-actions) explains the core differences.
 When this document uses the term "component", the corresponding feature applies to both sources and actions.
 If a specific feature applies to only sources _or_ actions, the correct term will be used.

 If you have any questions about component development, please reach out [in our community](https://pipedream.com/community/c/dev/11).